jtillil/CPT-Tutorial-ModelReduction/README.md

 ## How to apply the presented methods

+Applying all steps of index-guided model order reduction to a large QSP model can take a considerable amount of time if run on an unsuitable machine.
+To test the capabilities, you can follow the following workflow with the parallel pathways example model found in ""

 ### 1 Setup your QSP model

 To be able to apply the presented model order reduction and index analysis framework, you first need to convert your QSP model into a compatible MATLAB struct, called "model", requiring the following fields: